BeneLuWi/tea-timer/README.md

 ## ☕ Features
 - Native Notification
 - Native Alert Sound
+- Can be used for other stuff than tea

 ### 🍪 TODOs
 - [ ] Use a config file for sound and notification text